openbmc/openbmc/poky/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       Contains the name of the currently running task.
 The name does not include the ``do_`` prefix.

-   :term:`BB_DANGLINGAPPENDS_WARNONLY`
-      Defines how BitBake handles situations where an append file (``.bbappend``) has no corresponding recipe file (``.bb``).
-This condition often occurs when layers get out of sync (e.g. ``oe-core`` bumps a recipe version and the old recipe no longer exists and the other layer has not been updated to the new version of the recipe yet).

-      The default fatal behavior is safest because it is the sane reaction given something is out of sync.
-It is important to realize when your changes are no longer being applied.

    :term:`BB_DEFAULT_TASK`
       The default task to use when none is specified (e.g. with the ``-c`` command line option).
 The task name specified should not include the